 There are two types of shoulder replacements.

-Anatomic replacement where the shoulder ball is replaced with a metal ball, often using a "stemless fixation" to hold it in place.
+Anatomic replacement is where the shoulder ball is replaced with a metal ball, often using a "stemless fixation" to hold it in place.
 A plastic socket is cemented to the bone on the socket side to allow the metal ball to move in the plastic socket.
 This type of replacement is ideal for patients with arthritis.

 A reverse replacement has a metal ball attached to the socket with screws to hold it in place.
 A plastic socket is attached to a metal stem fixed to the upper arm bone where the ball was previously.
 The socket rotates around the ball and is ideal for patients with a large rotator cuff tear, severe bone loss from the arthritis, shoulder fractures, or revision surgery.